 Reducing Emissions with Natural Climate Solutions

-Efforts to restore, protect, and sustainably manage natural areas is a critical component of limiting global warming to well below the 2°C threshold set by the Paris Agreement.
-In Illinois, the biggest, low-cost opportunities for employing natural climate solutions exist in the agricultural sector, using practices that some farmers are already employing to improve soil health, yields, and water quality.
+Efforts to restore, protect and sustainably manage natural areas is a critical component of limiting global warming to well below the 2°C threshold set by the Paris Agreement.
+In Illinois, the biggest low-cost opportunities for employing natural climate solutions exist in the agricultural sector, using practices that some farmers are already employing to improve soil health, yields and water quality—like incorporating constructed wetlands on farms to reduce runoff.
 TNC sees a large opportunity to increase uptake of these agricultural best management practices through partnerships, capacity building and sensible climate change policy.

 Promoting Low-impact Renewable Energy Deployment

 Meeting climate change goals requires the rapid and large-scale deployment of renewable energy, which will invariably have impacts on the land.
-There are many steps we can take and many upsides to siting new renewable energy development in areas with the fewest adverse impacts to habitat, wildlife, and ecosystem services.
-TNC has developed useful tools and resources to guide decisions around low-impact siting, such as Site Wind Right.
+There are many steps we can take and many upsides to siting new renewable energy development in areas with the fewest adverse impacts to habitat, wildlife and ecosystem services.
+TNC has developed useful tools and resources to guide decisions around low-impact siting, such as Site Renewables Right and a new pollinator-friendly solar guide in collaboration with Pollinator Partnership.
 This interactive online map can help to inform turbine siting decisions across the Central United States.
 In the Illinois Chapter, we are working to increase the use of these tools and to promote the adoption of renewable energy siting guidance into relevant policies and plans.

 Minimizing Flood Risk in Rural and Urban Communities

 As local average temperatures and extreme weather events increase the frequency and magnitude of flooding and droughts, nature can be used as an important, cost-effective tool to enhance resiliency, helping human and natural systems adapt to the impacts of climate change.
 In rural areas, landscape approaches to land use planning can help to identify priority areas for floodplain restoration and reconnection—an excellent way to increase flood storage and decrease the flood risk to infrastructure and communities.
-In towns and cities, natural infrastructure in the form of bioswales, rain gardens, and tree planting, is a low-cost and effective approach for tackling issues like localized flooding, urban heat islands, and poor air quality.
+In towns and cities, natural infrastructure in the form of bioswales, rain gardens and tree planting, is a low-cost and effective approach for tackling issues like localized flooding, urban heat islands and poor air quality.
+In Cook County, we're collaborating with partners to bolster natural infrastructure that will allow homeowners to store extra stormwater and minimize flood risk.
 TNC would like to expand its work on climate adaptation in Illinois, to improve our reach in more communities across the state.